Let's Talk About Breast Cancer Surgery

 The exact procedure differs based on what type of mastectomy you need.
 That said, here are some basics for what to expect.

-- Procedure: Surgery typically takes two to three hours, and it requires one to three days in the hospital.
+Procedure: Surgery typically takes up one to three hours, and it requires one to three days in the hospital.
 Before closing you up, your surgeon will insert thin tubes to help drain fluid as your incisions heal.